switchablenorms/AdaX/README.md

-# AdaX: Adaptive Gradient Descent with Exponential Long Term Momery
+# AdaX: Adaptive Gradient Descent with Exponential Long Term Memory

 A new adaptive optimizer that can run faster than Stochastic Gradient Descent with momentum (SGDM) and outperform Adam in many Computer Vision and Natural Language Processing tasks.